bbc/tams/docs/adr/0039-remove-pre-actions.md

 No known store implementation use them.

 [ADR0034](https://github.com/bbc/tams/blob/main/docs/adr/0034-storage-allow-object_ids.md) added support for clients to specify Object IDs.
-This was driven by use cases such as maintaining IDs when transfering content between stores.
+This was driven by use cases such as maintaining IDs when transferring content between stores.
 The specifying of Object IDs by clients has the side affect that the existing method of identifying if a bucket must be created for the new object will not work.
 As the bucket name used to identify if a pre-action should be executed is embedded in the Object ID.
 This hasn't caused issues in practice because, as previously stated, no currently known implementations of TAMS services use pre-actions.